jbrucker/guessing-game/README.md

 ## GameController.java

-The controller class handles **events** generated from the View (UI) and updates the UI.
-It also initializes the text shown in the UI.
+The controller handles **events** generated from the View (UI) and updates the UI.
+In the example code, it also initializes the text shown in the UI.

 Here is part of the code for the controller:
 ```java